sisonkemafuta594/-The-Imbewu-Investigation/README.md

 ### Week 2 — Hypothesis Testing

-**Hypothesis A — Mega Store Drag:**
+**Hypothesis A- Mega Store Drag:**
 WC Mega stores declined **−11.6%** in H1.
 Express stores in WC grew +14.7% and Market stores grew +2.8%.
 The entire WC net decline is driven by the Mega format.
-Nationally, Mega stores also declined −12.7%, but WC has 3 of the 6 national Mega stores — making the impact disproportionate.
+Nationally, Mega stores also declined −12.7%, but WC has 3 of the 6 national Mega stores making the impact disproportionate.

-**Hypothesis B — Product Mix Shift:**
+**Hypothesis B- Product Mix Shift:**
 Groceries (−9.1%) and Household (−10.9%) declined across all WC formats.
 Nationally, these same categories grew +2.8% and +0.1% respectively.
-WC customers are spending less on high-volume staple categories — consistent with a local competitive threat drawing grocery shoppers elsewhere.
+WC customers are spending less on high-volume staple categories consistent with a local competitive threat drawing grocery shoppers elsewhere.

-**Hypothesis C — Silver-Tier Erosion:**
+**Hypothesis C- Silver-Tier Erosion:**
 Silver-tier revenue in WC fell **−10.7%** (vs Gold at 0.0% and Bronze at −5.6%).
-Silver visits dropped −9.0% — meaning customers are visiting less often, not just spending less per visit.
+Silver visits dropped −9.0% meaning customers are visiting less often, not just spending less per visit.
 Silver basket size dropped −1.9% while nationally Silver baskets grew +5.6%.
 This signals that mid-tier customers may be defecting to a competitor.

-**Promotion Analysis (Pap Power Promo — PR001):**
+**Promotion Analysis (Pap Power Promo PR001):**
 The Buy 2 Get 1 Free promotion on Maize Meal in April 2025 drove a **+50.5% volume uplift** but only a **+2.2% revenue gain** due to the deep 33.3% discount.
 A May 2025 demand dip suggests stockpiling occurred during the promo period.
 Recommendation: evaluate gross margin impact before repeating; consider a 20% discount to protect revenue while still driving volume.

 ---

-### Week 3 — Store-Level Deep Dive
+### Week 3 Store-Level Deep Dive

 Following a challenge from the Western Cape Regional Manager, all 12 WC stores were analysed individually: